 Artist Statement 2014

-I am a visual artist working primarily in glass, photography & clay.
+I am a visual artist working primarily in glass, photography, clay and printmaking.
 My background is founded in the natural world, having a degree in Anthropology with an emphasis in Archaeology.
 My interest in photography began in high school with work in glass & clay began while attending California State University, Long Beach, CA.